mockturtl/weblog/README.md

 $ ./tool/deploy.sh
 ```

-NB: because the theme is a git submodule, the site will 404 (permanently) when the `gh-pages` branch is first created.
+NB: because the theme is a git submodule, the site will 404 (permanently) when the `gh-pages` branch is updated.
 Running the script again fixes it.

 [ruhoh]: http://ruhoh.com/